 Ecclesiastes 12:1-2 NIV

-Lord, Thank you for your uncountable blessings.
+Lord, Thank you for your many blessings.
 I acknowledge that everything good I have comes from you and everything I am is because of you.
-Help me to use the blessings you have provided me not for my own selfish pleasures, but to serve you while in the peak of my health and strength.
-And Lord, I will praise you and tell of your many good works in my latter days.
+Help me to use what you have provided me not for my own selfish pleasures, but to serve you while in the peak of my health and strength.
+And Lord, I will praise you and tell of your many good works until the end of my days.